stefankreitmayer/x5_pres2_2018_april/PITCHME.md

 ## Pilot 1: General public
 ### Topic: Machine Learning

+* Iterative prototyping
+* Wizard of Oz study: Setup and results
+* Current version of the interface
+* Features to explore

 #HSLIDE

 ## Pilot 2: General public
 ### Topic: UNESCO sites

+> Presumably shorter experiences

-> The learner's current and future location are likely to be relevant.
+> Recommend based on the learner's current or future location

+> Search by site name?
+Search by location and radius?

 #HSLIDE